EOSIO/eosio-java-abieos-serialization-provider/README.md

 * Gradle 4.10.1+
 * Gradle Plugin 3.3.0+
 * Java SE 8+
+* Docker If you wish to leverage one of the docker based build container to cross compile for a server environment.
+Docker Desktop 2.4.0+ is a good way to install this on a developer machine.

 This project is compatible with server-side Java but requires native libraries built on the target machine.
 Therefore, any project depending on Java Serialization Provider with [EOSIO SDK for Java](https://github.com/EOSIO/eosio-java) **must use a version built for the target server host and be a server-side Java project**.
 If you need support for ABIEOS serialization on Android, please see the [Android ABIEOS Serialization Provider](https://github.com/EOSIO/eosio-java-android-abieos-serialization-provider) project.
 Other Serialization Providers, however, can be created to support other target platforms.
 If your project requires alternate platform support, or if you'd like to create a Serialization Provider and have questions, please reach out to us by [logging an issue](/../../issues/new).